Mapping Bangladesh: Activities in 2012

 Mapping Bangladesh initiated their forum and site in January 2012.
 The same year in March, Google transferred ownership of Bangladesh mapping to local RERs (Regional Expert Reviewers).
-The community joined Google Map Your World community in April and later on in July, opened their own chapter on Map Makerpedia, the crowd-sourced guide for Map Maker users.
-In August, Map Maker team created new default road speeds specifically for Bangladesh, a privilege only a few Map Maker enabled countries are claimed to have till today.
-The community published their first forum-newsletter in September which was claimed to be the first ever endeavor to publish a community-based newsletter by any community across Google Map Maker.
-They also completed the entire Sub-District layer of Bangladesh on Google Maps in November the same year.
+The community joined the Google Map Your World community in April and, in July, opened their own chapter on Map Makerpedia, the crowd-sourced guide for Map Maker users.
+In August, the Map Maker team created new default road speeds specifically for Bangladesh, a privilege only a few Map Maker-enabled countries are claimed to have till today.
+The community published their first forum newsletter in September, which was claimed to be the first-ever endeavor to publish a community-based newsletter by any community across Google Map Maker.
+They also completed the entire sub-district layer of Bangladesh on Google Maps in November of the same year.

-The first ever Google MapUp event in Bangladesh called MapUp Rangpur was hosted by the community in Rangpur on 23 November 2012.
+The first-ever Google MapUp event in Bangladesh, called MapUp Rangpur, was hosted by the community in Rangpur on 23 November 2012.
 Different media of the country have seen the event to be a milestone for Bangladesh and bringing the country another step closer to reaching the Vision 2021 envisioned by the government.
-In honor of Map Maker contributors in Bangladesh, Google Map Maker team has published 4 time-lapse videos till date featuring Rangpur, Dhaka, Bogra and Chittagong. - cities where the RERs (Power Mappers) are mostly based.
+In honor of Map Maker contributors in Bangladesh, the Google Map Maker team has published 4 time-lapse videos till date featuring Rangpur, Dhaka, Bogra and Chittagong. - cities where the RERs (Power Mappers) are mostly based.

 Activities in 2013

 The community participated in Bangladesh Smartphone Expo 2013.
 They also hosted the second Google MapUp event in Bangladesh at Dhaka on 9 February 2013.
 Their main objectives in 2013 are to host Google MapUp events across the country and teach people with internet how to contribute to the first digital map of the country on Google Maps with their local knowledge.
-Following the vision, they have organized 17 more MapUps across the country in Chittagong, Rangpur, Comilla, Kushtia, Khulna and in different public and private universities in Dhaka.
+Following the vision, they have organized 17 more MapUps across the country in Chittagong, Rangpur, Comilla, Kushtia, Khulna, and in different public and private universities in Dhaka.